 - How much experience do you have as a Financial Advisor?

-You may want to think twice about engaging an individual who says that s/he is a “retirement specialist” if that person doesn’t have a relevant degree or any professional qualifications.
+Think twice about engaging an individual who says that she or he is a “retirement specialist” if that person doesn’t have a relevant degree or any professional qualifications.
 Too often such people are simply sales pros masquerading as advisors.

 In addition to “hard” skills and experience, however, there is also a more personal side to things.
-An advisor’s personal attitudes and approach can make all the difference in whether or not you will enjoy a productive relationship with the advisor you choose.
+An advisor’s personal attitudes and approach can make all the difference in whether or not you’d enjoy a productive relationship.
 Consider the following:

 - Will this person listen to me and try to understand my perspective?

-- Can this person appreciate experiences other than his/her own?
+- Can this person appreciate experiences other than his or her own?